idubrov/ivans-rv/src/lib/content/2023-03-07-rudder-pedals/index.md

 ![](4-initial-hole.jpeg)

 Then I continued with the boring head to upsize the hole to about 1.004", which was the diameter of the tube.

+The depth of the hole on the "deeper" side is 0.650".
+I positioned the cutter over the block, lowered it until it touches the bearing on the "high" spot, then marked that as a zero on my indicator.
+Bored to the depth of the 0.650".

 ![](5-boring-the-hole.jpeg)